JasonLu18/UMVC3-ParsecData/FAQ.md

 A: [Here](https://www.youtube.com/watch?v=QLyTBHJY7jM) is a tutorial by [datHazy](https://twitter.com/datHazy)  for AWS.
 Other tutorials exist on Azure/Google Cloud with near identical steps on youtube.
 Once you figure out how to setup one, you should be able to figure out the other services easily.

+Q: Can I contact you for questions/inquires?

+A: Sure, I'm always down to help/chat!
+Feel free to DM [me](https://twitter.com/Jason_GameDev)